Skip to Main Content

 • VoiceThread- VoiceThread is not a way of making traditional videos, but it still belongs on this list.
 It creates a series of videos or audio recordings that function as "slides".
 Each slide can be deleted or re-recorded as needed which means you can update materials without redoing the entire project.
 The biggest bonus is that VoiceThread projects are interactive.

 • Screenpal - This is a versatile tool that allows you to record audio, webcam, and any part of your screen you wish to record.
-The unpaid version limits you to 15 minutes per video and has a watermark at the bottom of the screen, but it's still an excellent tool.
+All UAS faculty can access the pro version of Screenpal.

 • Hypothes.is – annotate web pages and online PDFs or EPUBs.
 Install a chrome extension to use.